 Nambung National Park – Perth

 It’s a driving day today, but a spectacular one.
 Cruising through the coastal gorges of Kalbarri National Park, we come to the quaint coastal town of Dongara, which sits at the head of the Irwin River.
-Anyone keen to give sandboarding a shot will get the chance at Sandy Cape (Lancelin), a vast sand desert peopled by the strange limestone structures of the Pinnacles Nambung National Park.
+Visit to Western Australia’s own Pink Lake at Port Gregory.
+Head on to Sandy Cape (Lancelin), a vast sand desert peopled by the strange limestone structures of the Pinnacles Nambung National Park.
 After a walk around here it’s on to Perth, where this adventure finishes on arrival at 6 pm.